-Israel confirms signing phase one of Gaza ceasefire deal with Hamas
+Israeli cabinet ratifies Gaza ceasefire, captive exchange deal with Hamas

 - list 3 of 3Reflections from Gaza as Israel’s war enters its third year

+“The government has just now approved the framework for the release of all of the hostages – the living and the deceased,” Netanyahu’s office said in a brief post on social media.

+The vote came a day after mediators announced an agreement between Israel and Hamas on a ceasefire in Gaza and the exchange of captives held in Gaza for Palestinian prisoners in Israeli jails.

-The agreement – covering the first phase of United States President Donald Trump’s 20-point plan to end the war – calls for the release of the remaining Israeli captives in Gaza, 20 of whom are believed to be alive, within 72 hours, in exchange for Palestinian prisoners.
-It also requires Israel to pull back its troops to “an agreed-upon line”, according to Trump.
+The agreement – covering the first phase of United States President Donald Trump’s 20-point plan to end the war – also requires Israel to pull back its troops to “an agreed-upon line”, according to Trump.

-The Israeli spokesperson said the ceasefire would go into effect within 24 hours of when Israel’s cabinet votes to ratify the agreement this evening.

-The spokesperson said that after the 24-hour period ends, the 72-hour window for the Israeli captives’ release would begin.

-The spokesperson also stressed that Israel does not plan to release Palestinian leader Marwan Barghouti as part of the exchange, a position sure to cause anger among Palestinians, and claimed Israel would still control more than half of Gaza after moving its forces back as required under the deal.
+Israeli government spokesperson Shosh Bedrosian earlier said that Israel does not plan to release the imprisoned Palestinian leader Marwan Barghouti as part of the exchange, and claimed Israel would still control more than half of Gaza after moving its forces back as required under the deal.

+Trump said in remarks earlier on Thursday that the Israeli captives will be released from Gaza on “Monday or Tuesday”, and that he hopes to attend a ceasefire signing ceremony in Egypt.

+While the full details of the first phase of the ceasefire deal, approved by Israel and Hamas, remain unclear, Trump has said his plan will bring “everlasting peace” and wide-scale reconstruction in Gaza, which has been devastated by Israel’s two-year war.

 ‘Serious disagreements’

+“We have received assurances from the brotherly mediators and the US administration, who have confirmed that the war is completely over,” he said.

+According to him, 250 Palestinians serving life sentences in Israeli prisons will be released as part of the deal, alongside 1,700 Palestinians from Gaza, and all Palestinian women and children detained by Israel.

-Al Jazeera’s senior political analyst Marwan Bishara said that while the “the initial phase of the initial phase” of the deal appears to be moving forward, “serious disagreements” remain between Israel and Hamas.
+Al Jazeera’s senior political analyst Marwan Bishara noted that while the “initial phase of the initial phase” of the deal appears to be moving forward, “serious disagreements” remain between Israel and Hamas.
 These include details on the timing and scope of Israel’s withdrawal, the makeup of the post-war administration for the Gaza Strip and the fate of Hamas, he said.

-A second phase of the deal, still to be negotiated, is expected to involve a full Israeli withdrawal, Hamas’s disarmament and the establishment of new security and governance arrangements in Gaza.
+A second phase of the deal, still to be negotiated, is expected to involve a full Israeli withdrawal, Hamas’s disarmament, and the establishment of new security and governance arrangements in Gaza.

 ‘Families in Gaza cheering’

-News of the ceasefire has been welcomed across the world, with United Nations Secretary-General Antonio Guterres saying the agency is ready to “scale up” aid delivery and “advance recovery and reconstruction efforts”.
+Meanwhile, news of the ceasefire agreement has been welcomed across the world, with United Nations Secretary-General Antonio Guterres saying the agency is ready to “scale up” aid delivery and “advance recovery and reconstruction efforts”.

-For Gaza, it offers a respite from two years of Israeli attacks and aid restrictions that have killed more than 67,000 people and led to widespread famine, in what prominent scholars and a UN inquiry say is a genocide.
+For Gaza, it offers a respite from two years of Israeli attacks and blockades that have killed more than 67,000 people and led to widespread famine, in what prominent scholars and a UN inquiry say amounts to a genocide.

-“Families were cheering once they heard the news of the ceasefire after more than two years of devastation, destruction, displacement and broken promises,” said Al Jazeera’s correspondent in Gaza, Tareq Abu Azzoum.
+“Families were cheering once they heard the news of the ceasefire after more than two years of devastation, destruction, displacement and broken promises,” said Al Jazeera’s Tareq Abu Azzoum, reporting from Gaza.
 “People are desperately waiting to be reunited with loved ones and even to have a moment to mourn what they have lost.”

-But some analysts cautioned that the agreement is a far cry from any kind of lasting peace guarantee.
+But some analysts cautioned that the agreement is not a lasting peace guarantee.

 “This is only an agreement on phase one.
 This is an exchange of captives, this is stopping the large-scale killing that has been going on in Gaza and allowing some more humanitarian aid in,” Middle East political analyst Omar Baddar told Al Jazeera.
 “But there’s no telling whether there’s going to be a resumption of this genocide … and is Israel really going to allow Gaza to be rebuilt?
 I think that’s a really big question.”